yeasy/learning_pickleball/20_faq_en.md

 **Answer**: Sports are essentially similar with each other.
 Ball games are all about power (both explosive and stamina), speed, spin and placement.
 However, different sports differ in form and focus.

 Tennis has the highest requirements for strength, just like the broadsword, emphasizing wide opening and closing, and beating the opponents like breaking a bamboo; badminton has the highest requirements for speed and placement control, just like swordsmanship, pays attention to agility and elegance, and strikes back; table tennis has not only the quickest rhythm, but also the strongest rotation.
-Like a dagger, its shot is often unexpected and unpredictable; while the pickleball is like a nunchaku, both soft and firm, with the drive skills from tennis, the smash and control from badminton, and the quick rhythm and dink from table tennis.
+Like a dagger, its shot is often unexpected and unpredictable; while the pickleball is like a nunchaku, both soft and firm, with the drive skills from tennis, the smash, lob and control from badminton, and the quick rhythm and dink from table tennis.

 ## [Q6] What are the key differences between amateur players and professional players?